cityssm/modern-julian-date/README.md

 # modern-julian-date

-Converts a regular JavaScript date to the modern Julain date format YYYYDDD.
+Converts a regular JavaScript date to the modern Julian date format YYYYDDD.